 TD symptoms may last for three to seven days; infections are rarely life-threatening but they can cause severe dehydration.
 If nothing else, a bout of TD can ruin your entire vacation.

-For parents, it is important to consult a doctor immediately if a child or infant displays Travelers Diahrea symptoms.
-WebMD points out many TD treatments are not recommended for children, and dehydration poses severe health risks to children who suffer TD.
+For parents, it is important to consult a doctor immediately if a child or infant displays TD symptoms.
+WebMD points out many TD treatments are not recommended for children, and dehydration poses severe health risks to children.

 When traveling, there are many foods and beverages that individuals should avoid due to potential contamination risks.
 These include

 - Raw Fruits and Vegetables: Raw fruits and vegetables may look appetizing, but they can transmit foodborne pathogens.
 If you eat fresh fruits, be sure that they are ones that you can remove the outer skin (i.e., bananas, pineapple).

 - Tap Water: Sealed, bottled water offers a safe choice for travelers.
 If bottled water is unavailable, water should be boiled to remove contaminants.
 Avoid ice cubes that have been made with tap water.